 But if you want to sell a courses, informational products etc which don’t require extensive cart modification functionality, you will do just fine with Thrive Themes.

 Thrive themes wasn’t built specially for running an ecommerce store using woocommerce.
-Its built for lead generation, conversion, content, membership etc.
+Its built for lead generation, conversion, content, courses etc.

-- Use the exact same fonts, logo and colors that you use on your thrive themes site, so that when the user switches between the store site and content/membership site, they get a seamless experience.
+- Use the exact same fonts, logo and colours that you use on your thrive themes site, so that when the user switches between the store site and content/membership site, they get a seamless experience.
 This is important to not scare your users and provide a seamless brand experience.

-But again… if you are selling just few products, and you don’t really need a special product page, special cart experience etc. And all you need is for the user to click on “add to cart” from your sales page, see a checkout page and finish payment, then don’t bother to setup this special store subdomain.
+But again…let me repeat this, *if* you are selling just few products, and you don’t really need a special product page, special cart experience etc. And all you need is for the user to click on “add to cart” from your sales page, see a checkout page and finish payment, then don’t bother to setup this special store subdomain.